-"Procurement Process" means the method by which an acquisition is made, including competitive and non-competitive procurement.
+Procurement Process refers to the method by which an acquisition is made, including competitive and non-competitive procurement.

-"Proponent" means the legal entity that submits a bid in response to a bid call document and may include bidder or respondent;
+Proponent refers to the legal entity that submits a bid in response to a bid call document and may include bidder or respondent;

-"Proposal" means a submission received in response to a request for proposal (RFP).
+Proposal refers to a submission received in response to a request for proposal (RFP).

-"Proposal Irregularity" means a deviation between the requirements (terms, conditions, specifications, special instructions) of a bid call document and the information provided in a proposal submission.
+Proposal Irregularity refers to a deviation between the requirements (terms, conditions, specifications, special instructions) of a bid call document and the information provided in a proposal submission.
 Schedule C - Bid Irregularities of this Policy establishes the action that shall be taken.

-"Purchase" means the acquisition of deliverables by purchase, rental, lease or trade.
+Purchase refers to the acquisition of deliverables by purchase, rental, lease, or trade.

-"Purchase Card" means a payment method whereby employees of the Library are empowered to deal directly with vendors for low value acquisitions, using a credit card issued by a bank or major credit card provider.
-Generally, a preestablished credit limit is established for each card issued.
-The card may facilitate on-line ordering from pre-approved vendors under contract.

-"Purchase Order" means the document issued by the Library to a contractor that sets out, or references other contract documents that set out, the terms and conditions applicable to the supply of deliverables by a contractor, including, at minimum, the acquisition value.
-It is also authorizes the contractor to ship and charge for the deliverables specified on the order.
+Purchasing Card refers to a payment method whereby employees of the Library are empowered to deal directly with vendors for low value acquisitions, using a credit card issued by a bank or major credit card provider.
+Generally, a pre-established credit limit is established for each card issued.
+The card may facilitate on-line ordering from preapproved vendors under contract.
+Purchase Order refers to the document issued by the Library to a contractor that sets out, or references other contract documents that set out, the terms and conditions applicable to the supply of deliverables by a contractor, including, at minimum, the acquisition value.
+It also authorizes the contractor to ship and charge for the deliverables specified on the order.

-"Purchasing Authority" means the authority assigned to a Library employee to incur expenditures, including advance and progress payments on behalf of the Library.
+Purchasing Authority refers to the authority assigned to a Library employee to incur expenditures, including advance and progress payments on behalf of the Library.

-"Quick Bid" (QB) means a bid call document used to solicit bids for the acquisition of deliverables of low dollar value, estimated to be up to the amount stated in Schedule D -Thresholds of this Policy (including non-refundable HST), from one or more vendors.
+Quick Bid (QB) refers to a bid call document used to solicit bids for the acquisition of deliverables of low dollar value, estimated to be up to the amount stated in Schedule D - Thresholds of this Policy (including non-refundable HST), from one or more vendors.
 It is a request to vendors, which is evaluated with the objective of accepting the lowest-priced quotation.

-"Quotation" means an offer received in response to a request for quotation.
+Quotation refers to an offer received in response to a request for quotation.

-"Real Property" means land, land and buildings, things growing upon or affixed thereto, improvements to such land, and all rights and interests therein.
+Real Property refers to land, land and buildings, things growing upon or affixed thereto, improvements to such land, and all rights and interests therein.

-"Request for Expressions of Interest" (ROEI) means a document that is used to determine the interest of the market place to provide deliverables that the Library is contemplating acquiring.
+Request for Expressions of Interest (ROEI) refers to a document that is used to determine the interest of the market place to provide deliverables that the Library is contemplating acquiring.

-"Request for Information" (RFI) means a non-binding written request used for the purpose of compiling the available market information and capabilities of various vendors in providing deliverables to the Library in order to make informed acquisition decisions and may be followed by a subsequent request for tender or request for proposal.
+Request for Information (RFI) refers to a non-binding written request used for the purpose of compiling the available market information and capabilities of various vendors in providing deliverables to the Library in order to make informed acquisition decisions and may be followed by a subsequent request for tender or request for proposal.

-"Request for Pre-Qualifications" (RFPQ) means a request for the submission of information from potential bidders, including the experience, financial strength, education, background and personnel of firms or corporations who want to qualify to be able to compete to provide deliverables to the Library.
-An RFPQ is typically used as the first stage in a two-stage procurement process in order to short-list the most qualified vendors.
+Request for Pre-Qualifications (RFPQ) refers to a request for the submission of information from potential bidders, including the experience, financial strength, education, background, and personnel of firms or corporations who want to qualify to be able to compete to provide deliverables to the Library.
+An RFPQ is typically used as the first stage in a two-stage procurement process to short-list the most qualified vendors.

-"Request for Proposal" (RFP) means a bid call document issued to obtain proposals where a need is identified, but how it will be achieved is unknown at the outset, which allows respondents to propose solutions or methods to arrive at the desired result, and which may allow for consecutive or concurrent negotiations to be conducted with respondents on any of the contract terms including, but not limited to, the specifications and/or prices pursuant to a procurement process that is detailed in the request for proposal.
+Request for Proposal (RFP) refers to a bid call document issued to obtain proposals where a need is identified, but how it will be achieved is unknown at the outset, which allows respondents to propose solutions or methods to arrive at the desired result, and which may allow for consecutive or concurrent negotiations to be conducted with respondents on any of the contract terms including, but not limited to, the specifications and/or prices pursuant to a procurement process that is detailed in the request for proposal.